fanghuiz/legiscanrr/README.md

 [![lifecycle](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-The goal of legiscanrr is to …
+The goal of legiscanrr is to provide tools in R to easily interact with the [LegiScan API](https://legiscan.com/legiscan).
+You can use the API to retrieve information about legislations in US states and Congress, such as bill details, sponsors, full bill texts, roll call records and more.

+Two main groups of functions:

+  - wrapper functions for LegiScan APi operations to xxx
+  - data processing functions to parse JSON files downloaded locally

 ## Installation